eclipse-ankaios/ankaios/doc/docs/development/requirement-template.md

 # Requirement description template

-All requirements in Ankaios shall be written in the same format:
+All requirements in Ankaios shall be written in the following format:

 ```markdown
 <Requirement title>